 A root canal is a procedure that is used to save a natural tooth from extraction.
 Severely damaged teeth that are infected or decayed need the deep cleaning that a root canal provides to restore stability.
 Dr. Drew Shulman performs root canals at his Northeast Philadelphia dentist office with patients’ comfort in mind.
 Many people may fear the pain of a root canal, but this very common general dental procedure is only as painful as a routine dental filling.
-Patients may also feel their pain is relieved when the infection is removed.
+Patients may also realize that their pain is relieved when the infection is removed.

 Signs that you need a root canal can include: